The New Balmar SG200

 When wiring the Balmar SG200’s SmartShunt you may want to purchase a heavy duty busbar, as shown below, to collect all the vessels DC negatives.

 TIP: Once your SG200 is installed & programmed please be patient.
 The SG200 requires your bank to be deeply-cycled quite a few times in order for SoC and SoH to hone in.
 The deeper these cycles are, the faster the SG200 can learn the bank.
 Don’t be afraid to take your lead acid bank to 11.7V, if you want to speed up the learning process, just be sure you can recharge to 100% on the next cycle.
 Shallow cycling will just prolong the time it takes for the SG200 to “learn” bank behavior such as SoH.

 At first the SG200 will show three dashes – – – for SoH.
 It will continue to do this until enough cycles have been completed, and they are deep enough cycles.
 You’ll want to discharge to at least 50% SoC.
 Once the three dashes disappear it will start to show a preliminary SoH.
-If your boat is dockside for a while SoH won’t begin to display, and certainly not accurately, until the bank starts being actively cycled.
+If your boat is dockside for a while SoH won’t begin to display until the bank starts being actively cycled.
 Unlike SoC, which responds more rapidly, SoH is not intended for rapid updating and really needs to learn your banks behavior.
 Expect upwards of a dozen or more deep-cycles for SoH to be accurate.
 Be patient!

 Please do not make the mistake of comparing the SG200 to a traditional Ah counter.
 They are not the same at all and not even close to being the in the same category ease of use wise.
 The SG200 is using multiple technologies to track the bank and doing so in a multiple cross-check fashion.
 The SG200 can measure and cross-check; battery impedance, internally stored battery behavioral models, voltage – measured many thousands of times per second, coulomb-counting, amperage/load, time *etc. and a self-learning algorithm to bring it all together.